Breanne

 2025

-For several years, I have worked as a cook and cheesemonger at the Olympia Food Cooperative, one of the last collectively run food co-ops in the United States.
-This place is more than a grocery store; it is an ongoing experiment in community care and shared responsibility, sustained by improvisation and collaboration.
+For several years, I have worked as a cook and cheesemonger at the Olympia Food Co-op.
+This place is more than a grocery store; it is one of the last collectively run food co-ops in the United States, and it is an ongoing experiment in mutual care.
 Each day in the kitchen, we respond to the season’s offerings, transforming local produce from our farmers into meals for our community.